Subserosal Fibroids: Symptoms, Diagnosis, and Treatment

 • Painful sex

-Depending on whether subserosal fibroids are on the front or back of the uterus, or both, you might notice some or all of these symptoms.
+Subserosal fibroids are classified by their location on the front or back of the uterus or on both sides.
+You might notice some or all of these symptoms depending on where the subserosal fibroids are in the uterus.

-An anterior subserosal fibroid is located on the front of the uterus.
-This type of subserosal growth is associated with frequent urination because, if it’s large enough, it can put pressure on the bladder.
+An anterior subserosal fibroid is located on the front of the uterus and mainly presses on the bladder.
+If the subserosal growth is large enough, it can lead to frequent urination.

-A posterior subserosal fibroid grows on the back of the uterus and may press on the bowel or sciatic nerve.
-It can cause constipation and lower back pain or leg pain.
+A posterior subserosal fibroid grows on the back of the uterus, possibly pressing the bowel or sciatic nerve.
+It can cause constipation, lower back pain, or leg pain.

-Doctors don’t know what causes fibroids.
-Scientists believe there is a link between genetics, hormones, and the development of uterine fibroids, including subserosal fibroids.
+The cause of fibroids is unknown, but studies suggest a link between genetics, hormones, and the development of uterine fibroids, including subserosal fibroids

 It’s known that increased estrogen can cause fibroids to grow larger, leading to more symptoms.
-African-American women are at an increased risk of developing fibroids.
 Age also plays a role, with most women developing these growths between puberty and menopause.

 While women during their childbearing years have a 70 percent chance of developing fibroids, the risk for African-American women is even higher, at 80 percent.

-In addition, women who have never had children or who started puberty at an early age (before the age of 12) also have a higher risk of being diagnosed with fibroids.
+In addition, women who have never had children or who started puberty at an early age (before the age of 12) also have a higher risk of developing fibroids.

 If you think you have subserosal fibroids, book a consultation with a specialist at USA Fibroid Centers.
 Our doctors are experts in diagnosing and treating all types of uterine fibroids, including subserosal growths.
-They can diagnose your symptoms in our office and, if you need treatment, we offer uterine fibroid embolization (UFE), a minimally invasive treatment that can help you get relief from your symptoms.
+They can diagnose your symptoms in our office, and if you need treatment, we offer uterine fibroid embolization (UFE), a minimally invasive treatment that can help you relieve your symptoms.

 Schedule a consultation with one of our fibroid specialists.
 We have more than 40 locations nationwide.

-Subserosal fibroids are just one type of fibroid that may cause symptoms.
-During an exam, your fibroid doctor may find other types of fibroids as well.
+Subserosal uterine fibroids are just one type of fibroid that may cause symptoms.
+During an exam, your fibroid doctor may find other types of fibroids, such as:

 Subserosal Fibroid Treatment

-If you have subserosal fibroids on your uterus that are large enough to cause symptoms, your doctor will likely recommend treatment.
+If you have subserosal uterine fibroids on your uterus large enough to cause symptoms, your doctor will likely recommend treatment.

 The most common treatments for subserosal fibroids are a hysterectomy, myomectomy, and UFE.